-Caution: This post is for tech writing nerds.
-If that’s not you … well, come to the dark side and read on anyways.
+Caution: This post is for my fellow tech writing nerds.
+If that’s not you … well, come on over to the dark side.

 Content reuse is the process of writing a piece of content once and inserting it in many places; then when you need to update the content, you need only update the source, and the changes will cascade to all the copies.

 It’s a great idea.
 If you have ever found yourself writing the same sentence or steps over and over again across multiple documents, of course you would rather reuse that bit of content elsewhere without having to copy and paste it; without having to manually re-type it; without having to edit multiple places if and when the content changes.
 Tools like Atlassian Confluence, MadCap Flare, Arbortext Editor, and Adobe RoboHelp all come with features that let you achieve this goal.

 But wait!
 Content reuse is more difficult in practice than it sounds.
 Here’s why:

 - Naming: When you create a piece of reusable content—what people often call a “snippet”—you need to give that snippet a unique name that other people who aren’t you will understand so that they, too, can reuse it.

 - Storage: You must place the snippet in a location where other people who aren’t you can find it.

 - Duplication: You must make sure that other people who aren’t you don’t duplicate the snippet you wrote.
 If and when they do (it really is only a matter of time), you must work with that person to merge your snippets together, or choose one instead of the other, and update things to use the snippet of choice and delete the duplicate.

 - Context: You need to know all the places where a snippet is currently being reused—or try to imagine where it might be reused at some point in the future.
 If you don’t, you might make a change that will look fine in one place and very strange in another.